 One thing we love during these cooler winter months is our dual control 3 oven AGA in the Longford kitchen in Felsted.
 We have it on all the time and it’s so perfect for slow cooking.
 We’ve made this ragù recipe a lot over the winter – the recipe yields masses of delicious slow cooked beef and then we boil up a big pan of pappardelle and just stir it through.
 Our cabinetmakers work from 8am until 4pm and it can be a bit chilly when the goods entrances are open for deliveries so a bowl of slow cooked beef ragù and pasta always goes down well.

-Our dexter beef came from http://www.linforddexters.co.uk/Ryecroft Farm in Cotes, Leicestershire which is located in the heart of county in the Soar Valley.
+Our dexter beef came from Ryecroft Farm in Cotes, Leicestershire which is located in the heart of county in the Soar Valley.
 Mark Bowles rears his dexter herd on the 58 acre farm in the traditional way – there are no pesticides, no intensive farming methods, just naturally reared grass-fed Dexter beef.
 It has such a distinctive flavour and when we saw the beef shoulder (also called chuck and blade) in the box there was only one option!
-Dexter beef has such a distinctive taste and flavour; it really is absolutely fantastic.
-Below is our recipe for dexter beef ragù and although we love it with pappardelle and parmesan, it would be equally fantastic with creamy mashed potatoes and roasted veggies.
+Below is our recipe for dexter beef ragù and although we love it with pappardelle and parmesan but it would be equally fantastic with creamy mashed potatoes and roasted veggies.

 1-2 glugs of olive oil